Authentic Uzbekistan

 COST OF THE TOUR IN USD:

 Twin/double share.
-1565 USD
+1390 USD

-SGL supplement +250 USD
+SGL supplement +195 USD

 The cost of the tour includes:

-• Services of English-speaking local guides for the whole tour.
+• Services of English-speaking local guides.

-• Comfortable air-conditioned transportation throughout the tour, including ‘airport-hotel-airport” transfers.
+• Comfortable air-conditioned transportation throughout the tour, including airport–hotel–airport transfers.

 The cost of the tour doesn’t include:

-• Meals not mentioned in the tour program.
+• Meals not specified in the program.

-• Medical expenses and insurance.
+• Medical expenses and travel insurance.

 Information on the hotels.